hetmanb/CampySA_SWA/README.md

-# Source attribution of *Campylobacter jejuni* from Southern Alberta, Canada

 This project describes additional analysis to accompany the manuscript detailing the attribution of source from clinical infection with *Campylobacter jejuni* in Alberta, Canada.